hriewe/emailEncryptor/README.md

 `python3.6 emailEncryptor.py`

+## How to use Steganography in emailEncryptor

+emailEncryptor now comes with a second cipher that will allow you to hide your message inside the pixel data of an image.
+To use this cipher, select it inside the program and then when prompted select a png image to hide your message in.
+For ease of use a default png image is included "bird.png".
+You can use your own image if you'd like but make sure it is of PNG format.
+When recieving a steg image download it to your computer in the emailEncryptor folder and select it when decoding.

 ## Notes
 * This program is intended to be used by two people to send and decode encrypted messages.
 When using the program, you can send mail to anybody without them having to change any setting in their email accounts, but they will not be able to decode